|The Right Equipment For The Job|

 For closeup work and wildflowers, I normally use my Canon EOS 50D.
 I keep a Canon 60mm Macro lens mounted most of the time, and a Canon 28-105mm lens in my camera bag.
 Of course both of these cameras and the lenses add up to a significant amount of weight to carry if I'm walking a nature trail.
 To counter that, I made the decision to invest in a Cotton Carrier system.
 I love it and have never regretted that purchase.

-Diane is using a Canon EOS Rebel T3i.
+Diane has upgraded her Canon EOS to the Rebel T7i.
 In the field she normally uses her EF 18-55mm standard lens with Macro capabilities.
 She finds this lens very useful for taking close-up shots of flowers, wildflowers and other still objects.
 She also carries a Canon Canon EF 75-300mm Telephoto Zoom lens for those longer bird shots.

 To round things out we normally carry a small tripod, a monopod, a pair of binoculars, extra batteries and a few extra media cards on our field trips.
 It always pays to have backups.